eigenhombre/eigenhombre.github.com/_posts/2014-07-20-testing-continuously.md

     :aliases {"autotest" ["midje" ":autotest" ":filter" "-slow"]}

-While I'm working on a slow test (or its feature), I omit the `:slow` tag until I'm done with the feature in question.
+While I'm working on a slow test (or its associated feature), I omit the `:slow` tag until I'm done with the feature in question.
 In this way, I can continue to get the most feedback in real time as possible -- which helps me develop quality code efficiently.

 **A note about Emacs integration**: While there is [a Midje plugin](https://github.com/marick/Midje/wiki/Midje-mode) which annotates one's working buffer with Midje test results, I prefer to run `lein autotest` in an Emacs shell window, since that allows me to add `println`s, [SpyScope](https://github.com/dgrnbrg/spyscope) debugging, etc.